Your expert guide: awesome things to do in Segovia

 📌 You can also find maps showing the route of the aqueduct through the city as it heads underground.
 There is an Aqueduct Interpretion Centre in the Museo Real de Moneda.

-The Aqueduct and the Alcazar are the two major attractions in Segovia and they are located at opposite ends of the Old City of Segovia so as you walk through the narrow streets from one end to the other, see if you have time to check out:
+The Aqueduct and the Alcazar are the two major attractions in Segovia and they are located at opposite ends of the Old City of Segovia so as you explore the narrow streets and down below, check out:

 Museo Real de Moneda de Segovia